metio/terraform-provider-k8s/docs/data-sources/tinkerbell_org_workflow_v1alpha2_manifest.md

 Optional:

 - `hardware_ref` (Attributes) HardwareRef is a reference to a Hardware resource this workflow will execute on. (see [below for nested schema](#nestedatt--spec--hardware_ref))
-- `template_params` (Map of String) TemplateParams are a list of key-value pairs that are injected into templates at rendertime.
-TemplateParams are exposed to templates using a top level .Params key.For example, TemplateParams = {'foo': 'bar'}, the foo key can be accessed via .Params.foo.
+- `template_params` (Map of String) TemplateParams are a list of key-value pairs that are injected into templates at render time.
+TemplateParams are exposed to templates using a top level .Params key.
+For example, TemplateParams = {'foo': 'bar'}, the foo key can be accessed via .Params.foo.
 - `template_ref` (Attributes) TemplateRef is a reference to a Template resource used to render workflow actions. (see [below for nested schema](#nestedatt--spec--template_ref))
 - `timeout` (Number) TimeoutSeconds defines the time the workflow has to complete.
-The timer begins when the firstaction is requested.
+The timer begins when the first action is requested.
 When set to 0, no timeout is applied.

 <a id="nestedatt--spec--hardware_ref"></a>
 ### Nested Schema for `spec.hardware_ref`

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+TODO: Add other useful fields. apiVersion, kind, uid?
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.

 <a id="nestedatt--spec--template_ref"></a>